EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.es.md

 postauthortitle: Princeton University
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: What to know if you are facing eviction, or want to help.
+listSummary: What to know if you are facing eviction, or want to help.
 socialDescription: What to know if you are facing eviction, or want to help.
-fbImage: 'eviction-notice-door.jpg'
+fbImage: 'GettyImages-1279347616.jpg'
-twImage: 'eviction-notice-door.jpg'
+twImage: 'GettyImages-1279347616.jpg'
 url: /preguntas
-image: eviction-notice-door-crop.jpg
+image: GettyImages-1279347616.jpg
-aliases:
 ---

 La pandemia del COVID-19 ha generado tremendas dificultades para cientos de miles de personas a la hora de pagar la renta y mantener su vivienda.
 En el Eviction Lab, creemos que todos se merecen un hogar, especialmente durante una emergencia como esta.